Johniereed/Finviz-discount/README.md

 ## Finviz Testimonials on Reddit

-Still confused about choosing Finviz checkout these reviews on Reddit from real-world users to get a better idea.
+Still confused about choosing Finviz checkout these **[Finviz reviews](https://github.com/Johniereed/finviz-review)** on Reddit from real-world users to get a better idea.

 Source: [Reddit](https://www.reddit.com/r/Daytrading/comments/y9c9cn/is_the_finviz_elite_subscription_worth_it):